 Universidad Carlos III de Madrid

-UofSC's International Business exchange program at the Universidad Carlos III in Madrid (UC3M) is designed to expose American students to Spanish life and culture and international business practices.
-The UC3M Department of Business Administration is consistently ranked first in Business administration Studies in Spain and ranks among the 200 best Business Departments worldwide according to Eduniversal Ranking.
-The IBUS Global Exchange Program with UC3M is located at the Getafe campus.
-Getafe is a city just south of the Madrid metropolitan area, pproximately 40 minutes by subway to downtown Madrid.
+UofSC's exchange program at the Universidad Carlos III in Madrid (UC3M) is designed to expose American students to Spanish life and culture and international engineering practices.
+The UC3M School of Engineering is consistently ranked highly among Engineering programs in Spain and five areas of engineering are accredited by EUR-ACE (European Accreditation of Engineering Programmes).
+The Engineering Global Exchange Program with UC3M is located at the Leganés campus.
+Leganés is a city just south of the Madrid metropolitan area, approximately 40 minutes by subway to downtown Madrid.